-Loss of Crops Due to Flood and Land Erosion, Salinity: Table 3 shows that more than a half i.e. 58.2% of the respondents reported that their crops were completely destroyed due to flood, while 13.6% of them revealed that that their crops were partially destroyed.
-Above results are in line with those of Marin [10] who found that more than 1.1 million houses were completely destroyed and more than 2 million hectares of standing crops were damaged or lost.
-Table 3 further reflects that more than a half i.e. 58.2 % of the respondents were facing completely erosion and salinity problems, 13.6 % of them were facing partially erosion and salinity problems.
+Loss of Crops Due to Flood and Land Erosion, Salinity: Table 3 shows that more than a half i.e. 58.2% of the respondents reported that their crops were completely destroyed due to flood, while 13.6% of them told that their crops were partially destroyed and 28.2% of them had no land.
+Above results supported by Marin [10] and found that more than 1.1 million houses were completely destroyed or made un-live -able and more than 2 million hectares of standing crops were damaged or lost.
+Table 3 further reflects that more than a half i.e. 58.2 % of the respondents were facing completely erosion and salinity, 13.6 % of them were facing partially erosion and salinity, whereas 28.2 % of them had no land.